m43/svg-latte/README.md

 └── 231M val.sequences.torchsave
 ```

-To see how the dataset looks like, you can investigate how the following visualisation scripts work:
+To see what the dataset looks like, you can investigate how the following visualization scripts work:

 ```sh
 export ARGOVERSE_DATA_ROOT=data/argoverse